-Lyman Dye is one of the giants of Idaho climbing.
+Lyman Dye was one of the giants of Idaho climbing.
 Lyman was a major contributor to the Sawtooth Range chapter in the book where his familiarity with the range, based on his many first ascents and leading clients to the tops of many peaks as part of his operation of the first guide service in the Sawtooths (discussed on Page 22 of the book), was invaluable.
 He is also responsible for numerous first ascents in the Lost River Range and the Lemhi Range where, along with his EE DA HOW Mountaineers compatriots, he laid the foundation for technical climbing in Central and Eastern Idaho.

 In the book, I summed up his climbing outside the Sawtooths as follows: